Nectarbits

 1. Baseline Metrics and Goal Setting

 The first step involved establishing a clear performance baseline.
-Metrics such as average downtime per vehicle, fuel consumption rates, idle hours, and route efficiency were recorded.
-The goal was to reduce downtime by X%, optimize fuel delivery, and enhance fleet visibility using a fleet fuel management system and IoT fleet management solution.
+Metrics such as average downtime per vehicle.
+At baseline, the fleet recorded an average of 12 hours of unplanned downtime per vehicle per week, a fuel data accuracy rate of approximately 70%, and an on-time delivery performance of 82% — all below industry benchmarks for optimized fleets. fuel consumption rates, idle hours, and route efficiency were recorded.
+The goal was to reduce downtime by 33%, optimize fuel delivery, and enhance fleet visibility using a fleet fuel management system and IoT fleet management solution.
 Setting measurable KPIs ensured that progress could be tracked objectively throughout the pilot.

 2. Phased Technology Deployment